noec764/erpnext/docs/dooks/setting-up/setup-wizard/step-02-currency-and-timezone.md

 ---

-Translations are contributed by the Dooks Community.
-If you want to contribute, [please checkout the translator portal](https://translate.dooks.com).
+Translations are contributed by the Dokie Community.
+If you want to contribute, [please checkout the translator portal](https://translate.dokie.com).

 {next}